 But I get by, and did manage to make almost 200 morel tortellini the other day as a treat for Holly.

 And treat they are.
 I can whip out a meal’s worth of cavatelli or tagliatelle in minutes.
 Not so with tortellini.
 They are a labor of love, a present to someone you’re very fond of — or at least someone you want to impress.
 I am pretty good at making them, and I know a trick to save a full hour’s worth of time when making the dough, and it still took me a solid 2 hours to make two meals’ worth.

 So do this on a weekend, or a day off.
 If it makes you feel better, you can freeze your tortellini and they’ll keep for a couple months so you can eat them at a moment’s notice later.

 Tortellini dough is typically pretty simple, just water and flour and eggs.
 The real magic is in the filling.

 I am sure Tuscans and whichever other variety of Italian that makes tortellini have very set ideas on what should and should not be inside a tortellino, but I am an American, which means I can put whatever I want to inside.
 In this case, mushrooms and ricotta.

-I’d had an especially good morel hunt recently, and I wanted to use them in a dish.
-The first dish I did was very cheffy and fancy, but this one, albeit time-consuming, is pretty straightforward.
+This rendition of mushroom tortellini is, albeit time-consuming, pretty straightforward.
 I did make my own ricotta cheese, using this recipe, but only because I felt like it.
 Store-bought, whole milk ricotta would be perfectly fine.

 You could also fill your tortellini with finely ground meat, pate or a seafood mousse, ricotta and some sort of green herb or vegetable, mascarpone and nuts, a really thick pesto… you get the point.